Charles Evers: Business activities

 During World War II, Charles and Medgar Evers both served in the United States Army.
 Charles fell in love with a Philippine woman while stationed overseas.
 He could not marry her and bring her home to Mississippi because the state's constitution prohibited interracial marriages.

 During the war he established a brothel in Quezon City which catered to American servicemen.
 After serving a year of reserve duty following the Korean War, he settled in Philadelphia, Mississippi.
 In 1949, he began working as a disc jockey at WHOC, making him the first black disc jockey in the state.
 By the early 1950s, he was managing a hotel, cab company, and burial insurance business in the town.
+He had a cafe in Philadelphia and influenced over two hundred black citizens to pay their poll tax.
 Forced to leave due to local white hostility in 1956, he moved to Chicago.
 Low on money, he began working as a meatpacker in stockyards during the day and as an attendant for the men's restroom at the Conrad Hilton Hotel at nights.
 He also began pimping and ran a numbers game, taking $500 a week from the latter.
 He gained enough money to purchase several bars, bootlegged liquor, and sold jukeboxes.